Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Overloading and References.md

    - conditional expression `? :`
    - scope identification `::`

-5. Some expressions are not euqivalent in C++
+5. Some expressions are not equivalent in C++
    - `array[10] !=  *(array + 10)`
    The previous calls operator`[]` , the latter calls operators `+, *`
    - assign operator != copy constructor